 The information uncovered during the ECA process ultimately helps shape case trajectories, lay the groundwork for future arguments, and predict the chances of success for every possible avenue.

-Early case assessment provides the very foundation upon which a lawsuit is built.
-It guides attorneys toward avenues most likely to succeed, and shows them where their time, skills, and resources will be most valuable.
+For modern attorneys, this information can often play a critical role in either the success or failure of an entire case.
+ECA provides the very foundation upon which a lawsuit is built.
+It guides attorneys toward avenues most likely to succeed and shows them where their time, skills, and resources will be most valuable.

 The Growing Problem of Unstructured Data in ECA